SAP/openui5-docs/docs/Team_Calendar_acae0f2.md

 ***

-The demo application provides the following features and elements:

 -   **Team Calendar** page, where all the members of the team are displayed with their appointments - represented by `sap.m.PlanningCalendar`.

 -   **Team Member Calendar**, where appointments of a single selected member are displayed - represented by `sap.m.SinglePlanningCalendar`.